USPS/api-examples/README.md

 All USPS APIs listed below are Production URL.
 To use the API in Test Environment you need to change the URL from https://api.usps.com to https://api-cat.usps.com.

 ## OAuth Token
-All USPS APIs require an OAuth 2.0 access token to be conveyed in the Authorization header, using the Bearer token scheme.
-To retrieve your Bearer Token you will need the consumer key(client_id), consumer secret(client_secret), customer_registration_id(CRID), and mailer_id(MID).
+Your exclusive access to USPS APIs is protected using OAuth 2.0 industry standards.
+All USPS APIs require an OAuth 2.0 access token to be conveyed in the `Authorization` header, using the `Bearer` token scheme.
+Once you sign-in to the API developer portal, you may get the OAuth credentials you will need to register your application `Add App`.
+See "Getting Started" for further information about signing-in, registering your application, and additional USPS account credentials you will need to integrate your application with USPS APIs.
+You are responsible for securing the application credentials once issued.
+Please contact USPS if your credentials have been disclosed to external parties and we will issue new credentials.

+OAuth 2.0 API
+OAuth access tokens are used to grant authorized access to USPS APIs.
+Access tokens will expire, requiring applications to periodically check the expiration time and get new ones.
+The OAuth 2.0 client credentials grant type is the only OAuth flow presently supported.
+Other OAuth flows will become supported in future releases.
+You will need to add an app in the API Developer Portal to get Consumer Key and Consumer Secret values.
+You will need a valid customer registration ID (CRID) and mailer ID (MID) in order to get an access token.
+Contact your USPS Business Customer Gateway Business System Administrator (BSA) for this information.

 Prepare your credentials for use in the following examples:
 ```sh